CLEFeHealth/CLEFeHealth2017IRtask/README.md

 ## Organisation of the repository

-`assessments` - contains the assessments of relevance and other dimensions (e.g. understandability) for the documents
+`assessments` - contains the assessments of relevance and other dimensions (e.g. understandability) for the documents.

   `-> 2016` - contains the assessments for the 2016 submissions.
-Note that in 2017, documents assessed (either relevant or not relevant) are to be excluded from participants submissions
+Note that in 2017, documents assessed (either relevant or not relevant) are to be excluded from participants submissions.

   `-> 2017` - will contain the assessments for the 2017 submissions.

+`other_data` - contains other data associated with the task, e.g., lists of documents excluded from the evaluation, Pagerank scores, etc.

 `queries` - contains the queries to be used for the tasks.
 These are the 2016 queries (see sub-dir `multilingual` for the human translation of the queries in other languages).
 Note that we have also provided the URL of the web forum we used to initiate the information need (see `queries2016_with_url.xml` and the sub-dir `reddit-posts`).

+`tools` - contains a series of tools and utilities used within the task.

 ## Tasks Information